zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

     server IP.

- 3. If the name server does not respond with a DNS response, emit *[NO_RESPONSE]* and go to next name server.
+ 3. If the name server does not respond with a DNS response, emit *[NO_RESPONSE]* and go to next name server IP.

- 4. If the name server responds with a DNS response but no a SOA record is included, emit *[NO_RESPONSE_SOA_QUERY]* and got to next name server.
+ 4. If the name server responds with a DNS response but no a SOA record is included, emit *[NO_RESPONSE_SOA_QUERY]* and got to next name server IP.

- 5. Retrieve the SOA SERIAL from the responses and go to next name server until all name server IPs have been queried.
+ 5. Retrieve the SOA SERIAL from the responses and go to next name server IP until all name server IPs have been queried.

  6. If at least one SOA SERIAL has been retrieved and all serial numbers are identical, emit *[ONE_SOA_SERIAL]*.